Kotlin/dataframe/docs/StardustDocs/topics/api/analyze.md

 </tab></tabs>
 <!---END-->

-If only one aggregation function is used, column name for aggregation result can be omitted.
-In this case default column name `aggregated` will be used for aggregation result.
+If only one aggregation function is used, column name can be omitted:

 <!---FUN groupByAggregateWithoutInto-->
 <tabs>